 Summer’s almost upon us, the season when we bare the most skin.
 However, with all that sun and heat, sometimes it causes unsightly skin issues, making it natural just to want to cover up!
 Read on to discover how to keep your face and body blemish-free and beautiful so you can reap all the benefits summer brings.

 While working out is great for your muscles and waistline, when excess moisture stays on your skin the toxins you sweat out and chemicals from your clothes can be quickly absorbed back into your pores, irritating your skin.
-It’s always smart to shower immediately following your workout but if you can’t, at least change into dry clothing to prevent sweaty, irritated bumps and rashes.
-If you’re an exercise enthusiast you may be prone to painful boob chafing and or rashes thanks to tight sport bras.
-To prevent this skin conditions wear moisture-wicking, breathable bras, and immediately after your workout ends, change out of your workout clothes, shower, towel off completely and apply an absorbent powder.
-If you still develop a rash treat it with a cortisone cream and keep the area as dry as possible while it heals.
+It’s always smart to shower immediately following your workout, but if you can’t, at least change into dry clothing to prevent sweaty, irritated bumps and rashes.
+If you’re an exercise enthusiast, you may be prone to painful breast chafing and or rashes thanks to tight sport bras.
+To prevent these skin conditions, wear moisture-wicking, breathable bras, and immediately after your workout ends, change out of your workout clothes, shower, towel off completely, and apply an absorbent powder.
+If you still develop a rash, treat it with a cortisone cream and keep the area as dry as possible while it heals.

 Acne and Bacne

 The unfortunate truth is that it’s more common to break out in the summer.
 This is because bacteria multiplies more quickly in the heat and humidity.
 When you sweat more and wear tight clothing the sweat and bacteria get trapped making your skin more prone to the dreaded body acne.
 Both Clarisonic body brushes and antibacterial soaps are fantastic for cleaning this excess bacteria off your body.
 If you do develop bacne, try using a benzoyl peroxide body wash or gel.
 Salicylic acid treatments are also useful for help unclog your pores.